About Our School

 Our new school was built in 2012 and offers state of the art classrooms and technology.
 We have a turf soccer field and safe playgrounds for all ages.
 The view of the mountains is out every window in the school.
 We are away from the traffic and surrounded by beautiful pine trees.
-We offer classes from Preschool to sixth grade and then our academy program for 7th and 8th.
+We offer classes from Preschool to 5th grade and then our Academy program is for 6th through 12th grade.

 What is a charter school?

 One of the questions we hear most frequently is “What is a Charter School?”
 Although the answer varies from state to state, in Colorado it is a school that is funded through district revenues but governed by a separate board.
 Colorado charter schools also vary from district to district, depending upon what happens to be the intent of the group that applies for the charter contract.
 Sometimes the intent might be to establish an unusual or atypical curriculum.
 Sometimes the intent might be to serve a certain special population.
 In some cases it might be that a private corporation or a university might want to try operating a public school.
 NONE OF THESE APPLY TO OUR SCHOOL.

 Our school became charter when the community expressed a desire to operate its’ public school separately from the district.
 The intent was to allow our community greater autonomy in governance, finances, and general operations due to the fact that the school district headquarters is located nearly an hour’s drive from the school.

 We are funded by district revenue at 100% of our per pupil funding allotment.
 We are still considered a public school, but our employees are charter school employees, and our budget, policies, and procedures are determined by the local Charter School Board.